MustafaElkhateeb/MustafaElkhateeb/README.md

 ------------------------
-Im an upcoming AI developer that is interested in everything AI related (ML,DL,RL and anything in between), I also love working on video projects let it be on big or small ones (I just love to create things), Hope you find my work interesting to you and feel free to contact me on any of my socials.
+Im an upcoming AI developer that is interested in everything AI related (ML,DL,RL and anything in between), I also love working on video projects let it be on big or small ones (I just love to create things), Hope you find my work interesting to you and feel free to contact me on any of my socials ✌.

 ------------------------
-More Info
+More Info :

 * 🌍  I'm based in Cairo
 * ✉️  You can contact me at [thesafy22@gmail.com](mailto:thesafy22@gmail.com)